ronnymees/fullstackdevelopment_eoict/docs/23_webstyling_css/README.md

     background-color: green;
 }
 ```
-This `.css` file must then of course be linked to the HTML page.
+This `.css` file must then of course be linked to the HTML page in the `head` section.

 ```html
 <link rel="stylesheet" type="text/css" href="/styles/style.css">
 ```

 ::: warning 🔥'Good practice'
-Working with an external CSS file is preferred, so we will only use this method for this course.
+Working with an external CSS file is preferred, so we will use this method as much as possible for this course.
 :::

 ::: tip 💡Tip
-If you want to use multiple style sheets and do not want to overload your html code with them, you can place the link to your master style.css file in your html code and then import the others into your style.css.
+If you want to use multiple style sheets and do not want to overload your HTML code with them, you can place the link to your master `style.css` file in your html code and then import the others into your `style.css`.

 ```css
 @import "/styles/forms.css"